JordanMajd/MissionControl/Docs/Modding.md

 In order to install any mods, we must first install Bepinex:

+1. If you don't already have a .Net 6 SDK installed, navigate to [Latest .Net Releases](https://dotnet.microsoft.com/en-us/download) to download and run the installer for your platform
 1. Download the [latest BepInEx Edge release](https://builds.bepinex.dev/projects/bepinex_be) (**IL2CPP version, not mono**) for Windows (x64):
     - File name should have `IL2CPP` in it and look similar to this: `BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.660+XXXXXXX.zip`, where the `X` represent alphanumeric characters
     - Do not use the [latest GitHub release](https://github.com/BepInEx/BepInEx/releases) as it will not work due to the use of NET 6.0